jonnyrobots/roberts.work/_posts/projects/2019-01-11-innovating-data-management.md

 ## Product innovation

 One of the hardest things to do in new product development is to forge something real (and valuable) from intuition.

+This project began with the hypothesis that a more compelling, and simpler experience could be acheived for data management within DevOps.

-This project culminated in the creation of [Spawn](https://spawn.cc), an innovative solution to the problem of data management.
+This project culminated in the creation of [Spawn](https://spawn.cc), an innovative solution to the problem of data management in modern development environments.

 <p>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/58BGDmrHsEQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>